CISQ-FM

-CISQ-FM is an FM radio station owned by Rogers Sports & Media and operating in southwestern British Columbia.
+CISQ-FM (107.1 MHz) is a radio station owned by Rogers Radio, a division of Rogers Sports & Media, and operating in southwestern British Columbia.
 It broadcasts at 107.1 MHz in Squamish and 102.1 MHz in Whistler.
 It broadcasts an adult contemporary format branded as Mountain FM.

 History

 The station was founded in 1981 by Mountain Broadcasting, which was sold to Selkirk Communications in January 1989.
 Selkirk, in turn, was sold to Maclean-Hunter in September 1989, and CISQ was resold to Rogers Communications as part of the purchase.
 The station was relaunched with an adult contemporary format on August 29, 2003.
-The format later changed again in 2010.
+The format was later changed again in 2010.

 CISQ-FM has gone through a number of frequency changes.
 Since the launch in 1982, the station originally began broadcasting at 104.9 FM.
 In 1987, CISQ moved from 104.9 to 98.3 FM and to 104.7 FM the same year.
 In 1988, CISQ settled to its current frequency at 107.1 FM.